-Once the final grades have been posted there will be no mechanism for you to get a higher grade, no extra credit, nothing.
+Once the final course grades have been posted there will be no mechanism for you to get a higher grade, no extra credit, nothing.
 Don't ask!
 If you missed a grade by a few points it will not have gone unnoticed by me.
 Your final exam will have been entirely regraded by me and I will not have been able to find enough points to raise your grade.
 You earn your grade by EXCEEDING the required number of points, NOT by getting close!

 Procedures.
-This class uses "gapped" lecture notes that you will need to purchase at the ASU bookstore.
+This class uses "gapped" lecture notes, see the web site for details under "Lecture Material".
+These should be purchased at the bookstore, see class for details.
 Use the Gapped notes in class, completed versions of the notes will be posted on the web site at the end of each section.